Information for New J-1 Exchange Students

 |Follow instructions below|

-Process for Requesting a Transcript
+Process for Requesting an "Official Transcript"

 Instructions on ordering can be found here: